zalando/logbook/README.md

 ##### Logger

-By default, requests and responses are logged with an *slf4j* logger that uses the `org.zalando.logbook.api.Logbook` category and the log level `trace`.
+By default, requests and responses are logged with an *slf4j* logger that uses the `org.zalando.logbook.Logbook` category and the log level `trace`.
 This can be customized:

 ```java